 In this step, use the pin brush for removing the rest hair.
 Use your hand to go through his coat and take every hair still removing.
 If you use a pet grooming glove will boost this process.

 It’s better you can brush him weekly.
 Furthermore, try to give him a good grooming session at least once every month.
 Brush and comb their coat every day after they begin to shed.

 They require to remove the mats from his hair, which will help move air through his coat.

 Does great Pyrenees’ hair grow back?

-But when we consider their origin, the great Pyrenees specially bred with a thicker undercoat and good outercoat to survive in cold Pyrenees mountains.
+But when we consider their origin, the great Pyrenees were specially bred with a thicker undercoat and good outercoat to survive in the cold Pyrenees mountains.